📕 🤖 🔑 Managed Identities: A Practical Guide to Eliminating Secrets - from GitGuardian & CyberArk

 Service Accounts

-In Kubernetes, a service account provides an identity for processes running in a Pod to interact with the Kubernetes API.
+In Kubernetes, a service account provides an identity for processes running in a Pod to interact with the Kubernetes API, representing a critical component of machine identity management.
 By default, each namespace gets a default service account, but custom service accounts can be created to grant specific permissions and enhance security.
 Understanding the risks of long-lived Kubernetes service account tokens is crucial to mitigating potential security vulnerabilities.

 Creating a Service Account